How To Survive in a Drought

 • Streamflow and others

 • Crop Moisture Index –Helps to check for weekly moisture supply that affects crops.
-This is not a long-term drought monitoring tool
+This is not a long-term drought-monitoring tool

 Implementing a sound plan that maximizes the health of Vegetables